photoprism/photoprism-docs/docs/contribute.md

 ## Donations

 Please leave a star on [GitHub](https://github.com/photoprism/photoprism) if you like this project, it provides enough motivation to keep going.
-If you still want to donate, you can do so via [PayPal](https://paypal.me/photoprism/10).
 Thank you very much! <3